kstenerud/dogma/kbnf.md

       ;
 ```

-When called, a macro substitutes the passed in parameters and proceeds like a normal rule would (the grammar is malformed if a macro is called with the wrong types).
+When called, a macro substitutes the passed in parameters and proceeds like a normal rule would (the grammar is malformed if a macro is called with incompatible types).

 ```kbnf
 call       = identifier_any